Look + Feel + Usability = Successful User Experience

 I tried explaining the above equation in my previous blog on User Experience.
 Where UX involves elements of research, testing, business analysis, project management psychology and wireframing, it’s the job of a UX designer to perform these functions to build an interactive product.

 Vytautas Alechnavicius is a Senior UX designer at KPMG, London.
 Holding the experience of 9 years in design Vytautas has worked on multiple projects.
-Currently working on an amazing project, Recommend me a book voice app he wants to make the book recommendation and ‘next must read’ suggestions much easier for the readers.
+Currently working on an amazing project, Recommend me a book voice app he wants to make the book recommendation and ‘next must-read’ suggestions much easier for the readers.
 You can read about the challenges and technical problems he has been facing while developing the app.
-Vytautas call himself a problem solver as the last few years he spent solely mastering the product design craft focusing on UX improvements and creative problem solving.
+Vytautas calls himself a problem solver as the last few years he spent solely mastering the product design craft focusing on UX improvements and creative problem-solving.

 Photo: Nick Miners

-As mentioned in my previous blog, TechAhead is initiating a series of interviews of few great UX designers to know their work life more closely.
-In this article you will read through Vytautas’s experiences and challenges he face as a UX designer, his techniques to dodge those problems and his further strategies.
+As mentioned in my previous blog, TechAhead is initiating a series of interviews of a few great UX designers to know their work-life more closely.
+In this article, you will read through Vytautas’s experiences and challenges he faces as a UX designer, his techniques to dodge those problems and his further strategies.